 How Are They Different?

-In both, you get the typical migraine symptoms, which may last anywhere from a few hours to a few days.
-That can include:
+With or without an aura, you also get typical migraine symptoms, which may last 4 to 72 hours.
+They can include:

-- Being sensitive to light, smells, sound, and touch
+- Being sensitive to light, smells, sound, motion, and touch

 - Blurred vision